citylikeamradio/ecape/README.md

  - MetPy is a reliable, open-source, and frequently used meteorological calculation package

 MetPy's CAPE calculations were chosen for ease of readability and implementation.

-If users prefer their own CAPE calculations, use the `manual_cape` parameter to override this decision!

 ### References
 Ryan M. May, Sean C. Arms, Patrick Marsh, Eric Bruning, John R. Leeman, Kevin Goebbert, Jonathan E. Thielen, Zachary S Bruick, and M. Drew.
 Camron.
 Metpy: a Python package for meteorological data.
 2023.
 URL: Unidata/MetPy, doi:10.5065/D6WW7G29.